Fast track to GraphQL

 Queries

-We’ll start with a simple query, and get a list of customers with code and company name details.
+We’ll start with a simple query, and get a list of business partners with code and isActive details.

 {